Cgsmith24/Collaboration_Repo/README.md

 # Collaboration_Repository
-This repo is used to learn how to collaborate
+This repository is used to learn how to collaborate The members are Chase, Abrar and Matthew
+All will be having a python file that will be pushed from the pi.